-Students are expected to work with their supervisor to establish a work schedule that allows for a minimum of 75% of attendance in June-July.
-The start date and end date for individual research projects is up to students and their supervisors.
+Students are expected to work with their supervisor to establish a work schedule that allows for attendance in the June-July research education program.
+The start dates and end dates for individual research projects are up to students and their supervisors.
 Students may start as early as May and continue working onsite until as late as September 1.

 The research education curriculum includes:

 - Orientation: learn more about the services and resources available to students working on the Oak Street Campus